 The Damage Tables

-Is all this difference warranted, useful, or interesting.
-My gut says no, no, and no. For instance, clubs, hammers, and maces all have different damage profiles, but the differences are really minor.
+Is all this difference warranted, useful, or interesting?
+For instance, clubs, hammers, and maces all have different damage profiles, but the differences are really minor.
 I feel like the whole table could have been reduced to 5 or 6 types of damage profiles.
 Also, while there will always be arguments when it comes to realism and weapon damage, the lethality of bows, specifically, and missile weapons in general, are probably inflated.
 Especially considering they represent the potential of dealing damage at a distance, without receiving damage in return.

 Here is a chart of weapons ranked by average damage, with a 0.5 bonus calculated in for those that ignore a point of armor.